JUkhan/Ajwah/README.md

 There are several of ways to make effects in Ajwah.
 First of all we are talking about most recommended one:

-This is very easy just define as many effects as you need into a class  and set the class like bellow into the `effects` option of `setStoreContext` method:
+This is very easy.
+Just define as many effects as you need into a class  and set the class like bellow into the `effects` option of `setStoreContext` method:

 ```js
 import SearchState from './SearchState';